International Number (Toll Free):

 The Team – on the deck at Chobe Game Lodge

 In the next installment, our team of roving consultants heads on from Botswana to the Victoria Falls, from Zimbabwe to Zambia.
 Watch this space to follow their journey, with more diary entries and photos.
-Be sure to contact one of our consultants (they do sometimes stay in the office) to start planning your own African safari.
+Let us know if you want to experience your own African adventure.

 It is currently high season in Botswana, from June until October, with excellent game viewing available in most areas and very few mosquitoes to worry about.
 It’s best to book 8-10 months in advance to experience Botswana at this time of year, so consider doing so in August to make sure you get the best experience.
 Botswana is, however, great at other times of the year too, offering something different, such as an abundance of young wildlife sightings and migrant birdlife, lush green vegetation and spectacular thunder storms over the December period.
 Simply contact us to find out more.